-Now, on first glance, these might seem like constructive thoughts.
+Now, on first glance, these might seem like "helpful" thoughts.
 This person is very desirous of restoring harmony to her relationship – and that certainly is a loving impulse.
 However, because there is so much self-pressure (note the "have to's" and the "shouldn't have") it's likely that this type of thinking will simply lead to more anxiety and stress, rather than to constructive solutions.

 These thoughts are the streaks of soot that can be wiped away, in order to reveal the inner light.
 The light of peace and wisdom within this person is what will restore her relationship harmony – not the anxiety-inducing soot.

 As I mentioned, the first step is to recognize that self-pressure obscures the light – and therefore, it's not constructive.
 This person might say to herself:

 I am willing to let them go.